PhasonMatrix/ImageProcessingSandbox/README.md

 # ImageProcessingSandbox

 Image viewer for developing and testing image processing algorithms.
-Side-by-side image viewer for before-and-after images.
+Side-by-side viewer for before-and-after images.
 Zoom and pan for inspecting details.
+Chain processes together by swapping the output image back into the input for the next process.

 ![ImageProcessingSandboxScreenshot](https://github.com/PhasonMatrix/ImageProcessingSandbox/assets/37615629/1a0702c2-7d66-41e8-b561-7dc02d42f2ca)

-Create your own image procssing class, inheriting from `AbstractImageProcessor`, like this:
+Create your own image processing class, inheriting from `AbstractImageProcessor`, like this:

 ```python
 class ImageProcessorInvert(AbstractImageProcessor):